 Leave detailed comments and do not sugarcoat things.

 Most of the time, you will spend a wonderful day with the students; other times, it will be difficult to handle some groups or particular kids.
 It is alright to admit that you had some difficulties with certain students.
 It is also alright to let the teacher know that you did not manage to complete certain tasks.
 Do not sugarcoat things, it is as simple as that.
-The teacher will give proper consequences to students if the work is not done or their behaviour was inappropriate, but state the facts as they are.
+The teacher will give proper consequences to students if the work is not done or their behaviour was inappropriate, but always state the facts as they are.

 It is important to record things because you are the teacher’s eyes while she/he is not there.
 Educators appreciate it tremendously if you leave detailed comments about how your day went with the kids and if there were any conflicts or issues.